The Law in Plain English -

 Aggravated Child Abuse: F.S.
 827.03(2)(3)

 Need help?
-Read more about Child Abuse Defense Attorney Jason Cromey, Esq.
+Read more about Pensacola Child Abuse Attorney Jason Cromey, Esq.

 Aggravated Child Abuse - As you probably guessed from its title, Aggravated Child Abuse is a more serious version of the crime of Child Abuse.
 Child Abuse typically only involves physical or mental injury to a child whereas Aggravated Child Abuse is charged when a defendant is accused of either: